Montimage/5Greplay/docs/example1.md

 In general, an use case of 5Greplay It will be composed of 3 main steps:
 1. Design a rule that filter the desired packets to be replayed
 2. Configure 5Greplay the through its configuration [file](../../mmt-5greplay.conf), to determine which rules will be appliyed and where the traffic will be sent
-3. Observe the replayed traffic, and the 5Greplay logs
+3. Run and observe the replayed traffic, and the 5Greplay logs

 <img width="499" alt="image" src="https://user-images.githubusercontent.com/45805561/129385771-d266f04c-0011-4685-9bb6-3ddb933550aa.png">